kamailio/kamailio-docs/kamailio-install-guide-git/docs/index.md

 the choice for those willing to write code for Kamailio or to try the new features to be released in the future with the next major stable version.

-*This document focuses on Kamailio devel (at this time it is the upcoming v5.5.0) with MySQL/MariaDB support, using a Debian unstable system.*
+*This document focuses on Kamailio v5.6.x series, installed with MySQL/MariaDB support, using a Debian unstable system.*